ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the goal of a Transport Services system is to support such mechanisms as a generic service within the transport layer.
 This enables applications to more dynamically benefit from innovations and new protocols in the transport, although it reduces transparency of the underlying communication actions to the application itself.
-The TAPS API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
-Further, TAPS implementations should provide an interface to poll information about which protocol and path is currently in use as well as provide logging about the communication events of each connection.
+The Transport Services API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
+Further, Transport Services implementations should provide an interface to poll information about which protocol and path is currently in use as well as provide logging about the communication events of each connection.

 # Acknowledgements